How to Organize Your Home (One Simple Rule for Everything

 I said it already, and I’m going to keep saying it.
 This is the game changer.

 Point-of-use storage is straightforward.
 Keep things where you use them.
 Sounds simple, right?
 But it’s surprising how often we miss this.
 We store the scissors in the junk drawer, even though we always use them in the office.
-We keep our favorite cooking spices in a cupboard across the kitchen.
-We don’t keep them next to the stove where we need them.
+We keep our favorite spice blend in a cupboard across the kitchen, instead of next to the stove.

-This approach transforms your home into a space where finding things is easy.
+This approach turns your home into a space where finding things is easy.
 Putting them away is easy too.
 This means it actually happens.
 Amen.

 Remember, if things are too hard, they don’t get done.